 To maintain adequate staffing without overspending, some healthcare organizations are rethinking their staffing mix.
 Instead of using temporary professionals for about 10% of their staffing needs, they’re upping that to between 40 and 50%.
 This allows them to staff up quickly during surges and prevent overstaffing during slower periods.
 Healthcare organizations using this model can substantially lower overall labor costs.

 But with travel nurses commanding such high salaries, how do you make this strategy work?

 Consider alternatives to your travel nurse staffing strategy

 Many organizations are now turning to technology solutions as a way to create a more flexible, cost-effective staffing model.
 In today’s growing gig economy, on-demand staffing - powered by software - has allowed organizations across all industries to reduce labor costs while empowering workers with a flexible way to earn more money.

 Traditionally, the process of securing and onboarding flexible, locally based healthcare talent involved an overload of phone calls, emails and back-and-forth with a recruiter.
 Today, technology has eliminated most of the legwork.

 As a cloud-based staffing solution, CareRev lets you bring in local, experienced healthcare professionals with less administrative burden and without the baggage of travel.
 Whether you need support for six days or six weeks, CareRev has you covered.

-How does CareRev compare to traditional travel staffing?
+How does CareRev compare to traditional travel nurse staffing?